When Does Yeast Infection Become Dangerous?

-This kind of infection can cause painful ulcers that make it too painful to swallow food and fluids, so there is a danger of becoming dangerous dehydration.
+Such infections can cause painful ulcers that make it too painful to swallow food and fluids, so there is a danger of becoming dangerous dehydration.
 Infection that spreads to the intestine can cause malabsorption of nutrients from food.

-Only Some of the Latest Studies Are Listed Below:
+Some of the Latest Studies Listed Below:

-Scientists at Johns Hopkins University have found that drugs commonly used to treat heart problems can also help fight chronic fungal infections.
+Experts at Johns Hopkins University have found that drugs commonly used to treat heart problems can also help fight chronic fungal infections.

 A lot of research must be done.
 Until then, anyone with a vulnerable immune system, due to AIDS, chemotherapy, or some types of cancer, must seek medical treatment quickly if they have symptoms of a fungal infection.